 What are coral reefs?

-Coral reefs have evolved on earth over the past 200 to 300 million years, and over this evolutionary history, perhaps the most unique feature of corals are the highly evolved form of symbiosis.
+Coral reefs have evolved on earth over the past 200 to 300 million years, and have developed a unique and highly evolved form of symbiosis.
 Coral polyps have developed this relationship with tiny single-celled algae known as zooxanthellae.
 Inside the tissues of each coral polyp live these zooxanthellae, sharing space and nutrients.

 This symbiosis between plant and animal also contributes to the brilliant colors of coral that can be seen while diving on a reef.
 It is the importance of light that drives corals to compete for space on the sea floor, and so constantly pushes the limits of their physiological tolerances in a competitive environment among so many different species.
 However, it also makes corals highly susceptible to environmental stress.

-Coral reefs are part of a larger ecosystem that also includes mangroves and seagrass beds.
+Coral reefs are part of a much larger ecosystem that also includes mangroves and seagrass beds.
 Mangroves are salt tolerant trees with submerged roots that provide nursery and breeding grounds for marine life, that then migrate to the reef.
 Mangroves also trap and produce nutrients for food, stabilise the shoreline, protect the coast from storms and help filter land-based pollutants from run off water.
 Seagrasses are flowering marine plants that are a key primary producer in the ocean’s food web.
 They provide food and habitat for turtles, seahorses, manatees, fish and foraging sea life such as urchins and sea cucumbers, and are also a nursery ground for many juvenile species of marine animals.
 Seagrass beds are like fields of grass in shallow water, filtering sediment, releasing oxygen and stabilising the bottom substrate.

 How do corals eat?